 - A small incision is also made in the ‘double chin’ fold to access the fat and lax neck muscles at the midline of the neck

-These scars hide well because they blend into the natural curves and lines of the skin.
-Once the incisions have matured, the majority of women are not concerned with visible facelift scars.
+Any scars from Facelift surgery hide well because they blend into the natural curves and lines of the skin.
+Once the incisions have matured, the majority of patients are not concerned with visible Facelift scars.